Exercise is an Essential

 - Strengthen bones and muscles

 Does this list of benefits sound enticing?
 The great news is you can realize these benefits with just a few simple adjustments to your daily routine.
 It’s recommended that an adult get at least 150 minutes of aerobic activity each week, which really is just 30 minutes a day, five days a week (yes you can take the weekend off!)
 Aerobic exercise is anything that gets your heart rate between 70% and 80% of your maximum heart rate.
 You can reach it while exercising at moderate to vigorous intensity.

 Activities that generally fall into the aerobic activity may include brisk walking, running, swimming, biking or hiking.
 All of these activities help pump blood more efficiently to the entire body.
 Aerobic exercise is beneficial even on a cellular level!
 As we exercise, cells throughout the body increase the number and size of mitochondria, the powerhouses of cells.
 Their job is to use oxygen to create energy that fuels all body systems and functions.
 Aerobic activity is essential to this process.

 Strength training is also an important component of exercise as our muscle mass can begin to deteriorate quickly when not in regular use.
 The Mayo Clinic recommends engaging in strength training exercises at least twice a week for all major muscle groups.
 Shoot for a single set of each exercise using a weight or resistance level heavy enough to tire your muscles after about 12 to 15 repetitions.

 Exercise doesn’t need to be an undesirable word in our vocabulary.
 In fact, with just a few simple adjustments it can be something we look forward to and a huge benefit to our overall health.
 If you are dealing with chronic pain, you can view this article on exercise.

 Learn more about how you can implement healthier habits and start feeling better today.
-Join our free 13 week program!
+Join our Healthy Habits Challenge 13 week wellness program!